 Originally, a number of these tenements were held in Joint venture with other third parties, however CXO negotiated outright purchase of all joint venture tenements covered by GR359 on 28th October 2014.
-Group Reporting of the Albarta North tenure was granted by NT DME on 19th February 2015 with a reporting year defined 1st February to 31st January in the following year.
-Bridging reports were submitted for each individual tenement in March 2015.
+Group Reporting of the Albarta North tenure was granted by NT DPIR on 19th February 2015 with a reporting year defined 1st February to 31st January in the following year.